 At this stage you now know whether or not your device is taking readings.
 Now we want to send these readings to the Arduino Cloud so that we can see a log of readings from throughout the day.

 You should now return to the Arduino IoT Cloud and create a new thing.
+Name your thing with a descriptive name and choose the board that it will run on.
+Don’t forget to add your WiFi details.